 Note that URI scheme and host name are case insensitive.
 All other URI components MUST be treated as case sensitive (see [RFC3986]).

-Note when querying NAPTR records for a Participant, more than one record with different service names may be returned.
+Note when querying NAPTR records for a Participant, more than one record with different service names may be returned for other purposes than locating the SMP (see [BDXL1]).

 Flows Relating to Service Metadata Publishers